Chaalse/advent-of-code/README.md

 And that's all folks!

 ## IMPORTANT
-Every ".hs" file is a haskell file and those with a day<number>.hs are scripts to solve said day problem.
+Every ".hs" file is a haskell file and those named "day<number>.hs" are scripts to solve said day problem.
 Don't look at them if you don't want spoilers.

 ## Contributing